metamn/react/content/blog/on-function-signatures/index.md

 ## Default props

-Default props prevent errors when destructuring undefined props.
+Default props prevent errors when destructuring undefined props and trying to use them.

 Destructuring is inevitable in nested props, and nested props will be present in your code sooner or later.